figment-networks/indexing-engine/datalake/README.md

 ## Usage

-Let's assume we are in the process of indexing the Oasis blockchain, we fetched a list of validators from a node and we want to store that data in an S3 bucket.
+Let's assume we are in the process of indexing the Oasis blockchain, we fetched a slice of validators from a node and we want to store that data in an S3 bucket.

 ### Setting up a data lake